petek77/domo-petek/README.md

 - Dave Drager

+#Frequently Asked Questions
+- How do I get the day/night icon in the top right of the screen?
+In Domoticz, add a dummy switch with a name of your choice.
+Set a timer so it goes on at sunrise and goes out on sunset.
+Fill in the name of this dummy switch in Dashticz's settings.

+- How to use Dashticz if Domoticz is password protected?
+Go to Dashticz's settings via the cog-icon in the top right of the screen.
+Fill in the full path for Domoticz, e.g.: http://username:password@192.168.1.3:8084 (withouth trailing slash)

+- When Domoticz is updated, it has removed Dashticz?!
+Unfortunately, Dashticz has to be installed into Domoticz's www-directory.
+When Domoticz installs an update, it complete removes the www-directory, before placing the updated version back.
+Currently, there is no solution for this, youhave to re-install Dashticz.

 # Changelog
+0.58 - 02/02/2015
+- Fixed empty UV-blocks
+- Fixed logo (again)
+- Fixed Day/Night icon in the top right of the screen

 0.57 - 02/02/2015
-- Removed config.js, settings can be changed in settings-screen (cog-icon on the top right)
+- Removed config.js, settings can be changed in settings-screen (cog-icon on the top right) -- > Currently settings are saved in a cookie, will find another way in future (probable Domoticz-vars?)

 0.56 - 02/02/2015
 - Language switch added in settings